 Various analysis reports place the value of the private network market at around $3.5B in 2020 and growing at about 13% per year.
 Where are these networks at what are they used for?
 And why do customers install them?
 In a different article, we addressed the question of where these networks are and what industries are using them.
 In this article, we look at the advantages of private LTE/5G networks over other technologies.

 We will start with the assumption that you have a “use case” for a large-scale wireless network.
 You have a lot of devices, equipment, monitoring systems, etc., installed over a large area, or moving about, and you need a way to read data from that equipment and send messages to control it.
-Or maybe you have a large number of workers scattered around a large facility who need a way to communicate.
+Or maybe you have a large number of workers scattered around a large facility who need a way to communicate, especially if the facility is in an area with poor cellular coverage.
+Typical use cases are:

 - WiFi.
 You run some recent variant of 802.11, a technology originally intended as a replacement for Ethernet cables in an office environment.

 - Cellular.
-You get some SIMs from your local MNO.
+You get some SIMs from your local MNO, if the coverage is good enough.
 Maybe you have some modem modules.
 Maybe you even have employees just using their personal devices.

 - LMR.
 Land Mobile Radio.
 Narrow-band push-to-talk radios, sometimes supported by repeaters.

 - Point-to-point radio links.
-Sometimes used for faster data transmission, or for video cameras.
+Sometimes used for data transmission to/from fixed remote locations, often used for video cameras.

 Or maybe you are using a mix of these.